 We currently have several research projects in various stages, ranging from proposal to publication.
 As with many labs, our research projects often overlap, along with personnel.
 Below is a description of a few larger research themes the lab is working on.

 We have been investigating southern flounder in the Atlantic Ocean (with collaborator Fred Scharf, UNCW) going back to 2009.
 Although we remain involved in the Atlantic stock through data and assessment, we are also shifting our focus to collect southern flounder in the Gulf of Mexico.
-Through partnering with state agencies, we are planning more work on topics ranging from age, growth, and reproduction, all the way to estuarine habitat use and productivity.
+By partnering with state agencies, we are planning more work on topics ranging from age, growth, and reproduction, all the way to estuarine habitat use and productivity.

 Coastal Fisheries in Tanzania